ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
-- Laurits Pi with 15.0 points part of Friends and Family [see their predictions](./pages/Laurits_Pi.html)
-- Mads To with 15.0 points part of European Sperm Bank [see their predictions](./pages/Mads_To.html)
+- Mads To with 17.0 points part of European Sperm Bank [see their predictions](./pages/Mads_To.html)

 # European Sperm Bank